 - Windows Defender (installed on Windows 8 by default)

 - Norton Internet Security

 If your PC doesn’t have one of these anti-virus products or the required Service Pack, you will be automatically directed to the page below enabling you to download an antivirus product.

-Please note that the list is only a rough guideline to anti-virus packages that are available, but not necessarily ones that are recommended by Information Systems.
+Please note that the list is only a rough guideline to anti-virus packages that are available, but not necessarily ones that are recommended by Digital Technologies.
 Some of the packages do however offer versions that are available free of charge.

 Using the “NTU staff and student” realm (Windows)